delameter/pytermor/docs/guide/color-palette.rst

 ============================

-Actual colors of *default* palette depend on user's terminal settings, i.e. the result color of `ColorDefault` is not guaranteed to exactly match the corresponding color listed below.
+Actual colors of *default* palette depend on user's terminal settings, i.e. the result color of `ColorIndexed16` is not guaranteed to exactly match the corresponding color listed below.
 What's more, note that *default* palette is actually a part of *indexed* one (first 16 colors of 256-color table).